burke-md/tool-nft/README.md

 - [ ] Tokens are able to be burnt

 Contract mutability:
-- [ ] Token contract is pauseable(pause/unpause funcs work as expected)
+- [x] Tokens cannot be minted after contract is paused.
+- [x] Tokens can be minted again after contract is unpaused.

 - [ ] URI can be updated after mint by owner